Yuliafire/Yuliafire/README.md

 # Hi, I’m Yulia - Currently looking for a Junior Frontend Developer job!

 I work as a Certified English teacher and study Frontend Development.
 I'm fluent in English (C2 level) and can also speak some Chinese Mandarin (HSK3).
 I believe in Education and self-development.
-Watch my self-introduction on YouTube https://youtu.be/-CADlPmv0Dw?si=Uxah5xuFZs44JqPd
+Watch my story on YouTube https://youtu.be/-CADlPmv0Dw?si=Uxah5xuFZs44JqPd

 ![IMAGE 2025-02-09 9:49:08 PM](https://github.com/user-attachments/assets/d8acf6a5-6bc5-41a4-944d-02ad34fcc645)